hamboldt/php-doc-reader/README.md

 # php-doc-reader
-Reads configuration assets in objects and elements.
+Reads configuration assets in objects and elements, just like in the example below:

 ```php
 <?php